-The proof of this result is not hard, but is easier to describe using terminology that we will introduce in later lectures.
-The textbook has a proof in its appendix.
-By the end of today, the result should at least seem plausible, once we understand how to construct the matrix RREF(A) from A.
+The proof of this result is included in an appendix of the textbook.
+By the end of today, the result should at least seem plausible, once we understand how to construct the matrix $\mathsf{RREF}(A)$ from A.

 We call RREF(A) the (row) reduced echelon form of A.